jeffreylanters/unity-tweens/README.md

 ### Options (Chainable)

-When invoking a tween as show above, various options can be changed using chaining methods.
+When invoking a Tween as show above, various options can be changed using the follwing chainable methods.

+> When storing a tween in a variable, all these options can be changed afterwards as well.

 ```cs
 // Basics